 What chemical peels can't do, though, is remove very deep, pitted scars or wrinkles, or tighten sagging skin, adds Fatma.

 Amy also details her experience with booking in for chemical peels to reduce melasma (irregular brown and grey-brown areas of discolouration on the face).
 "After I had my first daughter, my melasma flared and I was advised not to do lasers but instead steered towards chemical peels.
-I had four peels and was shocked to see how much they improved my skin, smoothing out texture irregularities and fine lines, lightening dark pigment and even helping to minimize the look of some acne scars — all with minimal downtime."
+I had four peels and was shocked to see how much they improved my skin, smoothing out texture irregularities and fine lines, lightening dark pigment and even helping to minimise the look of some acne scars — all with minimal downtime."

 What's the difference between a glycolic, salicylic and a lactic acid peel?

-As Fatma mentioned, chemical peels utilize different acids.
+As Fatma mentioned, chemical peels utilise different acids.
 The most common ones are lactic acid and glycolic acid.
 "AHA peels which consist of glycolic, lactic and mandelic acids all exfoliate the top layer of the skin," says Fatma.
 "This helps treat acne scars, pigmentation and uneven skin texture."
 To decide which is best for you, your expert will assess your specific concern, skin tone and texture.
 Typically, lactic acid is a little gentler than glycolic acid, which makes it better for sensitive skin types.
 Amy agrees: "Since I have sensitive skin, I usually opt for very gentle AHA chemical peels like lactic acid and mandelic acid."

 What is a retinol peel and what does it do for skin?